myersjustinc/stitchbot/README.md

 *   Enable the Drive API.

-*   Run `get_google_token.py` with your client ID and client secret as environment variables, such as:
+*   Run `get_google_token.py` with your client ID and client secret as environment variables, with the Google Drive API scope `https://www.googleapis.com/auth/drive.file` as an argument at the end, such as:

-        GOOGLE_CLIENT_ID='long-string-of-gibberish' GOOGLE_CLIENT_SECRET='another-gibberish-string' ./get_google_token.py
+        GOOGLE_CLIENT_ID='long-string-of-gibberish' GOOGLE_CLIENT_SECRET='another-gibberish-string' ./get_google_token.py https://www.googleapis.com/auth/drive.file

     and follow its instructions.

-    (TODO: Allow these things to be passed as proper command-line arguments in case that's easier for people.)
+    (TODO: Allow more of these things to be passed as proper command-line arguments in case that's easier for people.)

 *   Make note of the refresh token it gives you.